Relationships and housing ( 8.28.0. )

 Private rental accommodation - qualified

-15. A married couple where only one partner has housing qualifications will not be able to obtain a joint tenancy on private rental accommodation which requires qualifications.
-The unqualified partner becomes the lodger of the partner who is the tenant.
-The exception to this is where the couple wish to take on a 'contract lease' ie nine years or more, when a unqualified spouse may join in the transaction.
+15. A married couple where only one partner has Entitled Status will not be able to obtain a joint tenancy on private rental accommodation which requires entitled status- qualified sector.
+The Registered partner becomes the lodger of the Entitled partner who is the tenant.
+The exception to this is where the couple wish to take on a 'contract lease' ie nine years or more, when a Registered spouse may join in the transaction.

 Owner occupied accommodation